How to Make Traditional Hot Cross Buns

 Instructions

-- Mix the ⅓ cup flour, sugar and lemon zest.
+7. Mix the ⅓ cup flour and sugar.
 Mix well and add enough hot water to create a thick paste.
 Add to a ziptop bag, remove the air and seal.
 Cut a little off the corner off the ziptop bag and pipe a cross on top of each bun.
 You can also use a piping bag.

 Notes